ArmSoM/documentation/docs/main/cm5.md

 ## Overview

-The ArmSoM-CM5 is a computing module powered by the Rockchip RK3576 second-generation 8nm high-performance AIOT platform.
+The ArmSoM-CM5 is a compute module powered by the Rockchip RK3576 second-generation 8nm high-performance AIOT platform.
 It integrates a quad-core Cortex-A72 @ 2.2GHz and a quad-core Cortex-A53 @ 1.8GHz, along with a dedicated NEON co-processor, a 6 TOPS NPU, and supports up to 16GB of large memory.
 It supports 4K video encoding and decoding, features a rich set of interfaces, and supports various operating systems.

 ![ArmSoM-CM5](/img/cm/cm5.png)